Down syndrome is a genetic condition in which a person has 47 chromosomes instead of the usual 46.

 The level of intellectual disability varies, but is usually moderate.
 Adults with Down syndrome have an increased risk for dementia.

-A health care provider should be consulted to determine if the child needs special education and training.
-It is important for the child to have regular checkups with a doctor.
+A provider should be consulted to determine if the child needs special education and training.
+It is important for the child to have regular checkups with a provider.

 Experts recommend genetic counseling for people with a family history of Down syndrome who wish to have a baby.